BetterPic Logo

 Should you wear black or white?

 Black is safe but can feel a bit generic.
-If you go with black, break it up with a necklace or an interesting neckline so you don't blend into a dark background.
+If you go with black, break it up with a necklace or an interesting neckline, or adjust your portrait backdrop so you don't blend into a dark background.

 White can wash out lighter skin tones and sometimes blows out under studio lighting.
 Off-white, cream, or ivory are safer bets if you want that clean, bright look.